brevzin/cpp_proposals/2996_reflection/reflection.md

 Since [@P2996R9]:

 * core wording updates
+  * merge P3289 ("`consteval` blocks") into P2996.
+Replace the category of "plainly constant-evaluated expressions" with consteval blocks.
   * make the [expr.const] "scope rule" for injected declarations more rigorous; disallow escape from function parameter scopes
-  * slight changes to "plainly constant-evaluated": disallow variable template specialization initializers; disallow initializers of variables with automatic storage duration; allow complete-class contexts
   * bring notes and examples into line with current definitions
   * rebase [expr.const] onto latest from working draft (in particular, integrate changes from [@P2686R5])
   * prefer "core constant expressions" to "manifestly constant-evaluated expression" in several places